venkat-ranganathan/projects/index.md

 ---
 <p>&nbsp;</p>

-## Pololu 3pi IR reflectance sensor repair
+## Pololu 3pi IR reflectance sensor repair {#Pololu 3pi IR reflectance sensor repair}

 I broke off one the 3pi's IR reflectance sensors by repeatedly crashing it into a concrete wall (by accident) at high speeds while learning how to adjust the left/right motor speeds.
 Since the five IR reflectance sensors are connected in series, when one doesn't work, all of them stop working.